 Swap Sheds in Mackenzie, Valemount, Shelley and McBride are closed effective immediately.

-There are no other changes to hours or services at the Regional District’s landfills and transfer stations.
 For those residents serviced by curbside garbage and recycling collection, continue to utilize these services for disposal of your household waste and reduce unnecessary trips to our landfills or transfer stations.
 The public is reminded to continue to adopt waste reduction and recycling practices to reduce the pressure on those facilities.

 Health officials have issued a directive regarding public gatherings to say that gatherings of 50 or more should be cancelled.
 We are reaching out to those who have events booked in our facilities to ensure they are aware of the directive to cancel.
 Status of events with less than 50 attendees will be up to the discretion of event organizers.